shariqriazz/QuickScribe/instructions/common/language-rules.md

 	- Expand speaker spelling: L-I-N-U-X→Linux (proper capitalization, not acronym unless context confirms)
 	- Convert verbalized wildcards: "star"/"asterisk"→* in code patterns; apply code delimitation rules
 - `<int1>` Correct morphological agreement
-	- Correct subject-verb agreement: verb agrees with head noun of subject noun phrase, not with nouns in modifying prepositional phrases or relative clauses (*it do not→it does not; dogs is→dogs are; licenses...for software...is→licenses...for software...are)
+	- Correct subject-verb agreement: verb agrees with head noun of subject noun phrase, not with nouns in modifying prepositional phrases or relative clauses
+		- *it do not→it does not
+		- dogs is→dogs are
+		- licenses...for software...is→licenses...for software...are
 	- Correct pronoun-antecedent (φ-features)
 	- Correct determiner-noun agreement
-	- Eliminate determiner stacking: multiple determiners require noun phrase restructuring (the our document→our document OR the document); preserve possessive or definite article based on context; default to possessive when both present
+	- Eliminate determiner stacking: multiple determiners require noun phrase restructuring (the our document→our document OR the document)
+		- Preserve possessive or definite article based on context
+		- Default to possessive when both present
 	- Expand contractions after agreement correction (don't→do not; doesn't→does not)
 	- Apply article allomorphy (a/an before vowels)
 	- Correct tense consistency